b-harvest/Liquidity-Module-For-the-Hub/README.md

 ### 3) Liquidity Module Enhancements

-(Optional, depends on community governace) Passive Swap Request
+Passive Swap

 - New swap request type "passive" introduced (Original swap requests become "immediate" type)
 - Passive swap requests are executable only if there exists remaining available swap requests(immediate or passive)
     - passive swap requests entered into passive swap queue when there exists no available swap requests to be matched
     - queued passive swap requests will try to be executed for next block
-    - queued passive swap requests can be canceled from the orderer
+    - queued passive swap requests can be canceled from the origin of the order
-    - passive swap requests do not consume liquidity from liquidity pool → no swap fee to liquidity pool
+    - passive swap requests do not consume liquidity from liquidity pool
+    - passive swap requests do not pay swap fee nor liquidity fee

+Dynamic Batch Size

+- Extended number of blocks for a batch when the swap price changes more than `BatchTriggerPriceChange`(%)
+- When batch extension happens, orders are accumulated for `ExtendedBatchSize` number of blocks before swap execution

+Stable VS Stable Pool

+- Different swap price function and fee rate for stable vs stable pool

-(Optional, depends on community governace) Swap tax
+Swap tax (Optional, depends on community governace)

 - `SwapTaxRate`(%) of total executed swap amounts are payed and accumulated in `LiquidityDAOFund`